sourcemeta/learnjsonschema.com/content/2020-12/core/defs.markdown

     keyword: $dynamicRef
 ---

 The `$defs` keyword provides a standardized way to define reusable subschemas within a single schema document, promoting modularity, reducing code duplication, and improving schema organization.
-Each subschema within `$defs` has a unique name, acting as a location for referencing, without directly affecting validation; its value must be a valid JSON Schema.
+Each subschema within `$defs` has a unique name, acting as a location for referencing, without directly affecting validation.

 ## Examples